Wensum, River

 Further downstream, the river enters Parson Woodforde

-records a fishing party which took place at Lenwade and Morton.
+records the activities of a fishing party which took place at Lenwade and Morton.

 Parson Woodforde lived at nearby